aronchick/same-cli/README.md

 # PLEASE ONLY CONTRIBUTE WITH THE EXPECTATION THAT 100% OF THIS REPO TO BE DELETED BY 2021-05-01.
-- we're big on keeping our commitments, but we may break this one
+- We're big on keeping our commitments, but we may break this one
 - that said, it's a good assumption that nothing you do here will last in any way other than for archival purposes

 # TO GET STARTED